 I hope this post “at least” gave you a few ideas and some food for thought.
 One more idea is that this coupon place HERE, has a way to target businesses that are running deals on Yelp.

-If you have done couponing before you get even help other businesses accomplish what you have done yourself.
-As an option, you “could” earn some extra money helping someone such as with consulting.
+If you have done couponing before, you can even help other businesses accomplish what you have done yourself.
+As an option, you “could” earn some extra money helping someone, such as with consulting.

 Experience can pay you!
 Have a great rest of your day, bye for now.